European shares touch 1-week low after weak China data hits miners

 According to a Reuters poll of traders published on Monday, the European Central Bank will expand the size of its monthly asset purchases on Thursday.
 Traders also expect another cut to the already negative deposit rate.

-The pan-European FTSEurofirst 300 index, which reached one-month highs on Friday after three straight weeks of gains, was down 0.8 percent to 1,331.18 points at 1456 GMT, having touched its lowest level in a week.
+The pan-European FTSEurofirst 300 index, which reached one-month highs on Friday after three straight weeks of gains, fell 1.1 percent to 1,327.29 points, touching its lowest level in a week.

-Across Europe, Britain’s FTSE and France’s CAC both fell 0.6 percent, while Germany’s DAX dropped 0.5 percent despite solid data.
+Across Europe, Britain’s FTSE and France’s CAC fell 0.8 percent and 1.4 percent respectively, while Germany’s DAX dropped 1.3 percent despite solid data.

 German industrial output rose in January at its fastest pace in more than six years, showing that the engine room of Europe’s largest economy began 2016 well despite the financial market turmoil that has hurt business sentiment.

-Saipem shares fell 11.5 percent after two of the banks that guaranteed a recent stock issue at the Italian oil services group sold a 6 percent stake at a discount on Monday.
+Saipem shares fell over 10 percent after two of the banks that guaranteed a recent stock issue at the Italian oil services group sold a 6 percent stake at a discount on Monday.

-Shares in French supermarket retailer Casino also fell by 1.4 percent after criticism from U.S. research firm Muddy Waters.
+Shares in French supermarket retailer Casino also fell by around 2 percent after U.S. research firm Muddy Waters launched a new attack on the company.
 Casino had no immediate comment in response to Muddy Waters’ report.

-Symrise fell 2 percent in heavy trade of nearly twice its 90-day average volume after the scents and flavours maker posted weak fourth quarter results.

-However, Burberry rose 6.2 percent after the Financial Times reported the luxury goods group was seeking help to fight off a takeover bid.
+However, luxury goods group Burberry rose 6.2 percent after the Financial Times reported that Burberry was seeking help to fight off a takeover bid.